Every app can either be deployed stand-alone, or combined with other apps in one deployment.

 }

-Once the deploy is started, go back to your app settings page and update the Webhook URL to the URL of your deployment (which now
+Once the deploy is started, go back to your app settings page and update the Webhook URL to the URL of your deployment (which now has kindly copied to your clipboard).

 You can optionally add a Custom Domain and deploy to production with the following: